Handbook, Tips and FAQs (frequently asked questions)

 2. What extra classes (in addition to my first & second year medical school classes) do I have to take?

-- Remember, all Ph.D. students are required to take 90 course credits.
-Of this, students need 25 credits of didactic coursework, 35 credits of electives (coursework & research), and 30 credits of dissertation research (which can only be taken after completion of the Ph.D. qualifying exam).
+- To earn the PhD degree, all students (PhD and MD/PhD) are required to take 90 course credits.
+Of this, at least 25 credits need to be didactic coursework (letter grade) and at least 30 credits must be dissertation research (which can only be taken after completion of the Ph.D. qualifying exam).
+The remainder of the 90 credits can be filled with electives and "Research in Your Track" courses.
 M.D./Ph.D. students will be allowed to apply up to 26 credits from their medical school courses toward their Ph.D. degree, of which only 20 credits may be applied toward the minimum requirement of 25 didactic (carrying a letter grade) graduate course credits.

 3. What clinical rotation should I start with after finishing my graduate school years?